philip696/sales_wheel/README.md

 supabase/migrations/002_rls_policies.sql
 ```

-Row Level Security is enabled on the application tables.
+The application tables use Row Level Security.

 The fundamental rule is:

-> Users can only access rows they are authorized to access.
+> Users can only access data they are authorized to access.

-Administrators receive elevated access through:
+Administrative access is determined through:

 ```text
 is_admin()
 ```

-This keeps access control in the database rather than relying exclusively on frontend navigation.
+This is important because frontend route protection alone is not sufficient security.

 ---